-The orchestra is managed by Simon Bowles and has a dedicated committee made up of players from the orchestra who give up their free time to ensure the smooth running of the orchestra, in addition to two talented leaders, Aimée Cottam and Vickie Medland.
+The orchestra is managed by Simon Bowles and has a dedicated committee made up of players from the orchestra who give up their free time to ensure the smooth running of the orchestra, in addition to three talented leaders, Andrew Weaver, Aimée Cottam and Vickie Medland.

 Robert Weaver (Principal Conductor)